 How: Include an easily accessible unsubscribe link in the emails or on the website.

-Opt-in agreement between users and businesses where the uses give their consent to businesses to collect or use their information.
+Opt-in agreement between users and businesses where the users give their consent to businesses to collect or use their information.
 This consent must be freely given, informed, specific, and unambiguous.

 To opt out of something in terms of data privacy means to reject or deny consent to use your personal information for business processing.
 It also means opting out of letting businesses process your information or share them with third parties.
 One can opt out even after opting in and businesses should ensure they can opt out as easily as they opt in.